-Normally, Saturday mornings at 10 am, but check the website in case the time has changed since I last went (a while ago!)
+Workouts normally happen on Saturday mornings at 10 am, but check the website in case the time has changed since I last went (a while ago!)

-24. Savor the rooftop infinity pool at the Savoy Palace hotel
+24. Savor the rooftop infinity pool at the Savoy Palace Hotel

 This stunning pool has amazing views over the city.
 Plus, it’s adults-only.